 Jay just sat.
 His mind was like the empty yellow sky.
-Then he stood and looked down both sides of his dune.
+Then he stood and looked down either side of his dune.
+Clouds brushed daunting slopes below him.
 He was miles high.
-Clouds brushed daunting slopes below him.

 Rather than descend either side of the dune, Jay ran along its crest.
 Each step cracked a vertebrae in the dune’s back.
-Sand collapsed in hot, course rivers.
-His feet sank, slowing him until the current swept him away.
+Sand collapsed in hot, coarse rivers.
+His feet sank until the current swept him away.

 He fell through a cottony cloud.
 The sand sloped to roll him along the desert floor.
 He shot up an opposing dune and sailed like a skeeball.

-The dunes grew into great red walls but he blasted above them.
-Below, the sky melted into golden honey and poured around the Mountain like heavenly syrup.
+The dunes grew into great sand-walls but he blasted above them.
+Below, the sky melted into golden honey and poured around the red mountain like heavenly syrup.
 Jay smeared the sunset thin like a masseuse oiling a back.
 Soon the dunes were dark with night.

 “Couldn’t sleep, huh?
 Me neither.”

 Jay tried to smile at the man on his right.
 He wore a loud red Hawaiian shirt frumpishly buttoned all the way to his neck, which was equally red.
-He wore dark sunglasses even in an airplane at night.
+He wore dark sunglasses even at night on an airplane.